Queer & Trans Resource Center

 • The HPM Hub is a free resource provided by the Healthy Campus Project and the Health Promotion and Education program at Bellevue College that promotes sexual and reproductive health, health equity, and access to resources.

-• The HPM Hub offers: free internal and external condoms, lubrication, a limited supply of Plan B, and other resources for patient care, mental health, healthy relationships, melanoma, transgender students, and more.
+• The HPM Hub offers: free internal and external condoms, lubrication, emergency contraception/Plan B, and other resources for patient care, mental health, healthy relationships, melanoma, transgender students, and more.

 Student Clubs & Organizations